Giskard-AI/giskard/README.md

 display(scan_results)  # in your notebook
 ```

-## 3. 🪄 Automatically generate a test suite based on the scan results
+## 3. 🪄 Automatically generate a test suite

 If the scan found potential issues in your model, you can automatically generate a **test suite**.